Dia (film): Production

-K. S. Ashoka's initially worked on this film's script before making his directorial debut with the low budget horror film 6-5=2 (2013) but left the film due to budget constraints.
+K. S. Ashoka initially worked on this film's script before making his directorial debut with the low budget horror film 6-5=2 (2013) but left the film due to budget constraints.
 Production for the film officially started in 2016.
 The film featured then newcomers Kushee Ravi, Pruthvi Ambaar, and Dheekshith Shetty, who went on to star in various other works prior to the film's release.

 Ashoka broke up every dialogue of the film into svaras.
 The film was shot at various places in Karnataka including Bangalore, Karwar, Mangalore, and Udupi District (Kapu and Padukere Beach) apart from Hyderabad and Mumbai.

 Soundtrack

 B. Ajaneesh Loknath composed Dia's score.
 Ashoka decided to use an instrumental score with no songs, similar to European romance films.
 The film was promoted with a song, "Soul of Dia" due to the producer's demand although Ashoka was against using songs since he wanted to break the stereotype that every Indian romantic film has to have songs.